syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-page-navigation.md

 **NextPageCommand**

-NextPageCommand displays the page next to the currently displayed page in the PDF Viewer.
+NextPageCommand navigates to the page next to the currently displayed page in the PDF Viewer.

 {% tabs %}
 {% highlight xaml %}